socialgorithm/docs/sections/develop/write-a-game.md

 ### Roll your own

+The best way to do this is to port an existing one, so pick one from the table above and go to town!

 If the server libraries do not meet your expectations, you can always roll your own.
 To communicate with the SG Tournament Server/other games consumers, a Game Server must send the socket events expected by the Tournament Server and execute functionality based on the events sent by the Tournament Server.
 This is described below:

 | Event | Required? | Description | Format |